Creed-Petitt/blaze/docs/database-orm.md

 ```

 ### Fault Tolerance (Circuit Breaker)
-Database drivers in Blaze are protected by an automatic **Circuit Breaker**.
+Database drivers in Blaze are protected by an automatic, high-concurrency **Circuit Breaker**.
 *   **Behavior**: If the database fails 5 times in a row, the breaker "trips".
+*   **Concurrency**: Uses Acquire/Release memory barriers to ensure all worker threads immediately see the tripped state.
 *   **Safety**: For the next 5 seconds, all database requests will immediately fail without attempting to connect.
 This prevents your application from overwhelming a struggling database or hanging threads on dead sockets.
 *   **Recovery**: After 5 seconds, it allows one "probe" request.
 If successful, the breaker resets.